raspberrypilearning/octapi-calculating-pi/en/step_1.md

 ![Calculating Pi table](images/calculating-pi-table.png)

-Finding the value of π is important for science and engineering, but it is also an intellectual puzzle that has entertained mathematicians for centuries.

 ### What you will learn
 This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum){:target="_blank"}: